dangleenTuple/MyOS-32/README.md

 The virtual box (follow the installation instructions in the tutorial, this part is fine) I will be using is "generic-x32/debian9".

+Run `vagrant init generic-x32/debian9`

-I added the below code snippet to the vagrant file to install the prerequisite software:
+I added the below code snippet to the generated vagrant file to install the prerequisite software:

 ```
 config.vm.provision "shell", inline: <<-SHELL